What to know about buying a Hamptons hotel condo or co-op as an investment property

 Can buyers expect to see a return on their investment?

-Once the maintenance fees and all other associated costs are factored in, an owner can still end up in the green, according to members of the Atlantic Team.
+Once the maintenance fees and all other associated costs are factored in, an owner can still end up in the green, according to the Atlantic Team.

 Costello added that while purchasing one of these types of properties isn't as foolproof as putting money into a CD, "it will eventually pay for itself."